How many words in French to be fluent?

 Which French words you already know?

-There are many French words are commonly used in English every day and sometimes English speakers don’t realize that they are speaking with French words.
+There are many French words that are commonly used in English every day and sometimes English speakers don’t realize that they are speaking with French words.
 Here are a few French words used in English:

 It is estimated that up to 30% of the English vocabulary is influenced by the French language.
 For instance, words like Accident, Nature, Impossible, Intelligent are the same words in English and French.
 They are called cognates.